 Many of you will be aware that I gave a workshop at the recent RootsTech.
 It was attended by people from all over the world.
 Unfortunately, it was beset with technical issues.
 The recording is now online here, but I didn’t get time to answer all the questions during the session.
 Fortunately, we were able to retrieve some of the chat logs and I’ve put together some of the most common questions here with answers.

 As a response to this session, I will be re-running my Irish Diaspora webinar on Wednesday 6th April at 8pm IST.
-You can book for this class below.
+This event is now past.

 Is there a reason we can see images of marriages but not death records? (on Irishgenealogy.ie) The early death records from 1864-1870 have not yet been imaged.
 This has been promised for a long time.
 The most recent update to the site took place earlier in March but it added years on to the end of the dates covered rather than this important early records.
 Full details of what is on the site are here.